theotherankit/chronicCareDashboard/README.md

 ## Problem Statement

-Predicting when a chronic care patient may deteriorate is a major clinical challenge.
-This tool aims to provide an early warning system for care teams, allowing for proactive intervention to improve patient outcomes and reduce hospitalizations.
+Predicting when a chronic care patient may deteriorate is a major clinical challenge that this tool aims to provide an early warning system for care teams, allowing for proactive intervention to improve patient outcomes and reduce hospitalizations.

 ## The Solution